EliumAcademy/9.1-React/README.md

     ```

 4. Starting from Exercise 3, add an input field to the detail component that can change the displayed value of the profile detail when the input value is edited.
-    **Notes:** To set a default value for the input field use ```jsx defaultValue``` prop.
-Checkout what happens if we use the HTML attribute ```jsx value``` instead.
+    **Notes:** To set a default value for the input field use ``` defaultValue``` prop.
+Checkout what happens if we use the HTML attribute ``` value``` instead.

 5. Starting from Exercise 4, add a submit button so that the info will only be updated when the submit button is clicked.
+Use a button tag without type submit and bind the event to and onClick event on the button.
+    **Notes:** the function that is called once the event is triggered (effectively a callback) will recieve one single argument with info about the event that took place.
+The event.target will point to the element from which the event originated.

 6. Create a react component (called ShowInList) that takes an array of elements and displays it values in a list.
 The solution you write will be displayed with the following render:
     ```jsx